julzaza/wildwitchherbs/_posts/2025-07-18-emotional-healing-herbs.md

 **✧ Magical Uses:** Protection, joy, depression relief.

-**✧ Healing Tip:** Infused in oil or tea to ease seasonal sadness.
+**Healing Tip:** Infused in oil or tea to ease seasonal sadness.
 Not to be mixed with SSRIs.

 ---